 - Over the course of the school year, it is thinkable that students become ill.
 When this happens, please respect others by staying home to mend.
 Students with annoying coughs will be asked to leave the room and report to the office with the recommendation that they go home and remain until healthy.

 - Cellphones are cool.
-Microwave ovens also perform a really neat function, but toting one of them everywhere, opening/closing its door again and again, and constantly pushing the buttons from sunrise to sunset is over the top.
+Microwave ovens also perform a really neat function, but toting one of them everywhere, opening/closing its door again and again, and constantly pushing the buttons without any apparent goal from sunrise to sunset is over the top.
 In fact, compulsive operation of any machinery demonstrates an unhealthy reliance on inanimate objects as friends (and could create a potentially hazardous situation for people close by).
-The instructor does not want to see, hear, touch, smell, or taste any student cellphones in the classroom at any moment while he is alive.
+The instructor does not want to see, hear, touch, smell, or taste any student cellphones in the classroom at any moment while he is breathing.
 You use it, you lose it.
 On test days, all electronic devices (cellphones, iPods, shock collars, etc.) will be deposited in a common receptacle for the duration of the class period.

 - Outerwear items (coats, hats, waders, etc.) are not permitted in the classroom.
 Students who find the room generally chilly should wear sweaters or other heavier garments.
 Remember that campfires are prohibited except in USFS designated areas.
 Hooded sweatshirts are allowed so long as the hood is just a droopy chunk of cloth behind the head.
 When people have hoods pulled over their skulls they look like goblins.
 The instructor is scared of goblins.

 - Extra help is readily available and joyously disseminated at numerous times during the day.
 Occasionally, after-hours review sessions are scheduled.
-The instructor has also arranged some academically beneficial out-of-classroom opportunities for "early-release" Wednesday afternoons.

 - Harassment in any form, including sexual, racial, and religious, is a no-tolerance issue.
 The instructor is repulsed by such conduct.